How Long Can You Go With Bone-on-Bone Knee Pain?

 Hiker experiencing knee pain

 Arthritis is a common condition that affects millions of people worldwide, causing chronic pain and inflammation in various joints throughout the body.
-One of the most affected areas is the knees, where the wearing down of cartilage can lead to a condition known as “bone on bone” knee pain.
+The knees are often affected, with cartilage wear leading to “bone-on-bone” knee pain, causing significant discomfort and mobility issues.

 But what exactly does this mean, and how long can you go with bone-on-bone knee pain before seeking treatment?
 Let’s delve deeper into the causes, symptoms, impact on daily life, and treatment options for managing this debilitating condition.